Back to Blog

 One of the biggest concerns for YouTubers is: "Will using meme sounds get me a copyright strike?"

-The short answer: Most meme sounds are safe to use, but there are important nuances to understand.
+The short answer: Most meme sounds are safe to use, but there are important nuances to understand when building a library of copyright free meme sounds for youtube.

 What Makes a Sound "Copyright-Free"?